 Roaches eat just about anything: food bits, glue off books, stamps, and even furniture.
 They love New Orleans due to the heat, moisture, and humidity, plus all the hiding places in old buildings.
 Most New Orleans specimens are German roaches or American roaches.
 They can squeeze through the smallest of spaces, so fix doors and windows gaps.
 And pick plastic over paper at the grocery store, or at least get those brown paper bags out of the house fast.
 That's a favorite mode of roach transportation.

 04 of 04

-Usually caterpillars aren't cause for concern, but in New Orleans, there's a special stinging, spiny caterpillar that falls from the trees every spring.
+Usually, caterpillars aren't a cause for concern, but in New Orleans, there's a special stinging, spiny caterpillar that falls from the trees every spring.

 After their cocoon stage, the caterpillars turn into buck moths, which fly around during deer season.
 They are brown and black, with a white stripe on their wings and a fuzzy body.
 In spring, the eggs that were laid on oak trees hatch into the stinging caterpillars, which can be seen in prickly bunches on tree branches.
 They crawl down or drop from the branches and can often be found under every tree in a neighborhood or park.

 The spines on these fuzzy and prickly creatures are their defense mechanism.
 They release a poison that causes the painful sting when they prick your skin.
 Do not touch these caterpillars.
 If they sting you, use scotch tape to pull the spines out of your skin.
 Then soothe your skin with an ice pack or ointment.